kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mysql.md

 ### spec.vaultRef

 `spec.vaultRef` is a `required` field that specifies the name of [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) that contains information to communicate with Vault.
- It is a local object reference that means AppBinding must be on the same namespace with AWSRole object.
+ It is a local object reference that means AppBinding must be on the same namespace with MySQLRole object.

 ```yaml
 spec: